 Always read product labels for the most up-to-date allergen information.
 Visit hellofresh.co.nz/foodinfo for allergen and ingredient information.
 If you have received a substitute ingredient, please be aware allergens may have changed

 mini flour tortillas(ContainsGluten)

 Mexican Fiesta spice blend

 shredded Cheddar cheese(ContainsMilk)

 Preheat the oven to 200°C/180°C fan-forced.
 Slice the red onion in half.
 Thinly slice 1/2 the onion, then finely chop the remaining onion.
 Finely chop the garlic.
 Drain and rinse the lentils.
-Finely chop the celery.
-In a small bowl, combine the vinegar and a good pinch of sugar and salt.
-Scrunch the sliced onion in your hands, then add to the pickling liquid with just enough water to cover the onion.
-Stir to coat and set aside.
+Grate the carrot (unpeeled).
+In a small bowl, combine the vinegar, water (for the pickle) and a good pinch of sugar and salt.
+Scrunch the sliced onion in your hands, then add to the pickling liquid.
+Stir to coat and set aside until serving.

 SPICY!
 You may find the spice blend hot!
 Feel free to add less, depending on your taste.
-While the tortilla chips are baking, return the frying pan to a medium-high heat with a drizzle of olive oil.
-When the oil is hot, cook the chopped onion and the celery, stirring, until softened, 3-4 minutes.
+While the tortillas are baking, return the frying pan to a medium-high heat with a drizzle of olive oil.
+When the oil is hot, cook the chopped onion and carrot, stirring, until softened, 3-4 minutes.
 Add the lentils and cook until tender, 2 minutes.
-Add the garlic, baby spinach leaves and Mexican Fiesta spice blend (see ingredients) and cook, stirring, until the spinach has wilted, 1-2 minutes.
+Add the garlic, salad leaves and Mexican Fiesta spice blend (see ingredients) and cook, stirring, until the leaves have wilted, 1-2 minutes.

 Drain the pickled onion.
-Divide the tortilla chips between plates and top with the cheesy lentil mixture.
-Top with the sour cream, charred corn salsa and pickled onion.
-Garnish with the reserved coriander to serve.
+Divide the tortilla chips between plates and serve with the cheesy lentil mixture.
+Top with the Greek-style yoghurt, salsa, pickled onion and the reserved herbs.